isamplesorg/isamples_docker/README.md

 `git submodule init`
 `git submodule update`

+You'll then want to check out the develop branch:
+`cd isb/isamples_inabox`
+`git checkout develop`

+Then cd back to the root:
+`cd ../..`
-Then run the docker build: `docker-compose up --build`
+and run the docker build: `docker-compose up --build`

 This should have brought up the containers